un1t/django-resized/README.markdown

 Defaults to transparent or white (depending on whether the source image supports transparency).
 Only used if use_thumnail_aspect_ratio is True.

+    format

+Defaults to jpeg.
+Defines the file format of the resulting image.

 ## Usage

 models.py

     from django_resized import ResizedImageField

     class MyModel(models.Model):
         ...
         image = ResizedImageField(max_width=500, max_height=300, upload_to='whatever')